downhome/sheng/docs/creating_templates.md

 }
 ```

-Hm.
-That looks very familiar.
+That looks familiar, right?
 All the keys are the same, but the values are different.
 Those values are placeholders that describe what **kind** of values you can expect to receive for that given key.
 They're mostly intuitive, but here's a quick guide:

 | Placeholder | Description | Example |
 | --- | --- | --- |